 Kafka Connect, an open source component of Apache Kafka®, is a framework for connecting Kafka with external systems such as databases, key-value stores, search indexes, and file systems.
 The information provided here is specific to Kafka Connect for Confluent Platform.
-For information about Connect on Confluent Cloud, see Connect External Systems to Confluent Cloud.
+For information about Connect on Confluent Cloud, see Connect to External Systems.

 Confluent Cloud offers pre-built, fully managed, Kafka connectors that make it easy to instantly connect to popular data sources and sinks.
 With a simple GUI-based configuration and elastic scaling with no infrastructure to manage, Confluent Cloud connectors make moving data in and out of Kafka an effortless task, giving you more time to focus on app development.
-For information about Confluent Cloud connectors, see Connect External Systems to Confluent Cloud.
+For information about Confluent Cloud connectors, see Connect to External Systems.

 Benefits of Kafka Connect for Confluent Platform include:

 - Data Centric Pipeline - Connect uses meaningful data abstractions to pull or push data to Kafka.

 - Flexibility and Scalability – Connect runs with streaming and batch-oriented systems on a single node (standalone) or scaled to an organization-wide service (distributed).